keystance/keystance/README.md

   There's only one source file and one header file you know how it goes.

  ### What I want to implement
-  * Syntax error checking in python.
+  * Syntax error checking in C.
   * More keyboard shortcuts.

+ ### What I'm currently workin on
+  * Syntax error checking in C

  ### Why should you use keystance ?
   I'm going to be real here.
 There isn't any reason to use keystance at all because there are already a lot of text editors out there.